VidyaGuruju08/LinuxServerConfiguration/README.md

 # LinuxServerConfiguration

 ## Aim of this project ##
 * This project is a part of Udacity Nanodegree Full Stack.
-Explains how to secure and set up a Linux distribution on a virtual machine. * For that install and configure a web and database server to host a web application.
+Explains how to secure and set up a Linux distribution on a virtual machine.

+* For that install and configure a web and database server to host a web application.
 * The virtual private server is Amazon EC2.
 Open Amazon EC2 and login and click on open console and change server place to N.Virginia.
 * The database server is PostgreSQL.
 * Choose EC2 and Launch Instance and select Ubuntu Server 18.04 LTS..
 * Create a new pair and give your key-pair name with name: [private-key](https://github.com/VidyaGuruju08/LinuxServerConfiguration/blob/master/privateKey) and download it and then launch the instance.
 Then type this command in git:
-    $ ssh -i pj1429.pem ubuntu@3.91.205.99
+    $ ssh -i filename.pem ubuntu@3.91.205.99
 * 22 is Port by Default,Later we need to Change 2200.
 * Public IP Address : 3.91.205.99
 * Accessable Port : 2200